-The Statement of Net Assets presents the assets, liabilities, and net assets of the Trust as of June 30, 2011.
+The Statement of Net Assets presents the assets, liabilities, and net assets of the Trust as of June 30, 2012.
 Net assets are defined as total assets less total liabilities.
 The Statement of Net Assets, along with all of the Trust's financial statements, is prepared using the accrual basis of accounting.
 Under this method of accounting, revenues and assets are recognized when the enrollment materials are received in good order, benefit distributions and refunds are recognized when paid, and expenses and liabilities are recognized when others provide the service, regardless of when cash is exchanged.

-The following chart presents the condensed Statement of Net Assets as of June 30, 2011 and June 30, 2010:
+The following chart presents the condensed Statement of Net Assets as of June 30, 2012 and June 30, 2011:

-(in millions) As of June 30, 2011 As of June 30, 2010
+(in millions) As of June 30, 2012 As of June 30, 2011

 Assets

-Current \$728.8 \$587.3
+Current \$750.9 \$728.8

-Noncurrent 113.2 113.9
+Noncurrent 114.2 113.2

-Total 842.0 701.2
+Total 865.1 842.0

 Liabilities

-Current 80.2 65.6
+Current 84.2 80.2

-Noncurrent 635.8 630.4
+Noncurrent 652.7 635.8

-Total 716.0 696.0
+Total 736.9 716.0

-Net Assets \$126.0 \$ 5.2
+Net Assets \$128.2 \$126.0

 The Trust classifies assets and liabilities as current and noncurrent.
-Current assets consist primarily of investments, tuition contracts receivable as well as cash and cash equivalents.
-Of these amounts, investments comprise approximately 88% of current assets.
+Current assets consist primarily of investments, tuition contracts receivable, as well as cash and cash equivalents.
+Of these amounts, investments comprise approximately 87% of current assets.
 Tuition contracts receivable represent virtually all of the noncurrent assets.

-Current liabilities consist of accounts payable and accrued expenses.
-The current portion of the Trust's accrued tuition benefits is also included in this category.
-Noncurrent liabilities consist of accrued tuition benefits.
+Current liabilities consist of the current portion of the Trust's accrued tuition benefits.
+Also included in this category are payments received in advance of their due date, accounts payable and accrued expenses.
+Noncurrent liabilities consist of accrued tuition benefits

-For the fiscal year ended June 30, 2011, the net assets of the Trust increased by \$120.8 million.
-This was due primarily to two factors.
-The first and most significant was the positive effect of the Trust's rate of return on its investments surpassing the projected return of 7.5%.
-The second was the continuation of the positive effect of lower than projected increases in tuition and mandatory fees for the current academic year at the University System of Maryland.
-The actual rate of increase in tuition and mandatory fees was 3.6%.
-The Trust had projected a tuition increase of 7% and a mandatory fee increase of 10% for the 2011-2012 academic year.
-Since these lower increases in tuition and mandatory fees were included in the calculations for contract pricing for the 2010-2011 enrollment period and the previous soundness evaluation, net assets were positively impacted.
+For the fiscal year ended June 30, 2012, the net assets of the Trust increased by \$2.3 million.
+This was due to two factors.
+The primary factor which caused net assets to increase was the continuation of the positive effect of lower than projected increases in tuition and mandatory fees for the current academic year at the University System of Maryland.
+The actual increase in tuition and mandatory fees was 3.0% as compared to the projected tuition increase of 7% and a mandatory fee increase of 10% for the 2012-2013 academic year.
+Since these lower increases in tuition and mandatory fees were included in the calculations for contract pricing for the 2011-2012 enrollment period and the previous soundness evaluation, net assets were positively impacted.
+This gain was partially offset by an actual investment return which was lower than the projected return of 7.5%.